ismaildemircann/Algorithms/README.md

+This project was made by Eda Çam & İsmail Demircan.
 # 1) Long Integer Multiplication with Karatsuba Algorithm
 In this project you are asked to implement the divide-and-conquer long integer multiplication algorithm, whose running time is O(n1.58).
 Your program will first prompt for N, the number of digits that each integer has.
 Then the program will